SanicTK2/iidxguide/docs/ab_start.md

 ![mode select](/assets/img/mode_select.jpg)

 Once you select it, the game will ask you to insert credits - do that.
 It will ask you if you want to play the tutorial - you should try it.

+### (Optional) Create a Konami account and link your eamusement card

+You can do this later - it is not a requirement to have a Konami account to play using the card.

+It is recommended that you create a Japanese account, and not an English-language international account.
+Only Japanese accounts are able to make full use of eamusement - such as paying for eamuse basic subscription (more features), linking profiles with eamusement cloud services, participating in KAC events, and so on.

+Follow the steps [here on remywiki](https://remywiki.com/E-amusement#Registering_a_Japanese_KONAMI_ID) with some help from Google Translate.
+You'll want to create a Japanese account and link your eamusement card number to your account.
+Note that the card can be freely unlinked and re-linked to different accounts at a later date.

+If you already linked your card to a non-Japanese Konami account, don't fret; you can always unlink and re-link to a Japanese account.

 ## References